chssmsterwnook/cloud-to-butt/README.md

 Installation
 ------------

 In Chrome, choose Window > Extensions.
-Drag iphonetosns.crx into the page that appears.
+Drag iPhonetoSNS.crx into the page that appears.